yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ### Downgrade to App2Web

-If *Client App* reaches a *User-Interacting Authorization Server* but no app claims its url, a new flow MUST be intiated using the browser.
+If *Client App* obtains an HTTP response other than a 3xx redirect, a new flow MUST be initiated using the browser.
 It is NOT RECOMMENDED to relaunch the current flow's last authorization request on the browser as:

 * Single-use elements such as a *request_uri* might have been used in the request, and if so relaunching on the browser will fail.
 * Upstream Authorization Servers may have returned necessary cookies to *Client App*, which are unavailable to the browser.

 Therefore *Client App* MUST start a new flow, launching on the browser a new authorization request without the **app2app** scope, which then follows an *App2Web* flow as described in "OAuth 2.0 for Native Apps" {{RFC8252}}.

+Note - this is the case whether a *User-Interacting Authorization Server* was reached, but also if the Authorization Server redirects the user by means other than HTTP 3xx, such as HTTP Form, Javascript code etc.

 ### Processing by User-Interacting Authorization Server's App: